 When are applications available and when will I be notified of acceptance/rejection?

-Applications are up on our website in December and the deadline for this year's completed applications was the end of January.
+Applications are up on our website in December and the deadline for this year's completed applications is January 20th, 2023.
 Second round interviews are conducted soon after and people will be notified immediately about their acceptance or rejection.

 How competitive is the application process?

 We want as many people as possible to have access to the application process.
 However, only about half of the applicants are contacted for a second round of personal interviews for the available slots.
-If necessary, interviews can be conducted over the phone for out of city/state applicants.
+Interviews can be conducted over zoom.

 Are there other training programs that TWN offers?